Information for farmers

 Farm Debt Services - feature intro image

-The mediator, as a neutral and independent person, can assist the farmer (you) and the mortgagee with the aim to bring about an agreement to prevent a mortgagee foreclosing on farm business debt without undergoing a formal, impartial mediation process that seeks an equitable resolution during stressful times.
+As a neutral and independent person, the mediator aims to help the farmer and mortgagee come to an agreement to prevent a mortgagee foreclosing on a farm business debt.

-Watch this video to find out the steps you should take if you receive a S14 Notice from your lender/mortgagee.
+Watch this video to find out the steps the farmer should take if they receive a S14 Notice from their lender/mortgagee.

-The following steps outline the process and notices undertaken by you when the mortgagee initiates mediation.
+The following steps outline the process and notices undertaken by the farmer when the mortgagee initiates mediation.

 Obligations

-• Getting the right advice to ensure you are well supported throughout the mediation process
+• The farmer should get the right advice to ensure they are well supported throughout the mediation process.

-• You are entitled to more than one advisor
+• The farmer is entitled to more than one advisor.

 • Be prepared and participate in mediation in good faith.
 Refer to the Good Faith Information Sheet (PDF, 922KB).